Contents

 Specifies the index number of a connector on the disk interface (see

-option) where the drive is connected.
+the if option) where the drive is connected.
 If

 not specified, the index is automatically incremented.